hehe0669/test/README.md

-Just my personal project lol
+Used this project to learn Git and GitHub.